-To succeed in this role, it helps if you have a real passion for Antiques as you need great attention to detail, thorough knowledge of market prices and good buying and selling techniques.
+To succeed in this role, it helps if you have a real passion for antiques as you need great attention to detail, a thorough knowledge of market prices, and good buying and selling techniques.
 Some people find that it helps to take a short course in topics such as antiques or the history of art, which is offered by a few large auction houses in London such as Sotheby’s Institute of Art and Christie’s Education.

 5. Pest Control Technician

-Pest Control Technicians visit properties where there have been reports of pests such as rats, mice and cockroaches.
+Pest Control Technicians visit properties where there have been reports of pests such as rats, mice, and cockroaches.
 The first thing they do is look for signs that a pest has invaded the property and will look for clues as to which animal that could be.
-Once they’ve identified the kind of pest they are dealing with, they will work on trying to clear the property using baits and traps.
-They will usually revisit the property after a few days to check whether the treatment was successful and solve any remaining issues if necessary.
+Once they’ve identified the kind of pest they are dealing with, they’ll work on trying to clear the property using baits and traps.
+They’ll usually revisit the property after a few days to check whether the treatment was successful and solve any remaining issues if necessary.